LEARNAcademy/syllabus/github/github.md

   - In the left sidebar, click **Personal access tokens**
   - Click the button at the top labeled **Generate new token**
   - In the **Note** text box, give your token a name, something generic, yet descriptive such as `LEARN GitHub`
+  - Change the expiration date to at least six months in the future
   - Select the following scopes:
     - `repo`
     - `admin:org`